 Experience the same technology and training that got Breece Hall back for Week 1.

 Breece Hall tore his ACL on October 23, 2022 during his breakout season with the New York Jets.
-He joined Accelerate ACL's program after a referral from Saquon Barkley and worked with the Accelerate ACL team using the Volta X neuromuscular stimulation device both in-person and virtually.
+He joined Accelerate ACL's program after a referral from Saquon Barkley and worked with the Accelerate ACL team both in-person and virtually.
 He returned for the Jets' Week 1 game in 2023 and ran for 127 yards.

 Saquon Barkley, who had previously used Accelerate ACL for his own ACL recovery, referred Breece Hall to the program.
 This peer-to-peer referral between NFL running backs demonstrates the trust elite athletes place in Accelerate ACL's approach.